Generation Z isn’t rejecting work, they’re rejecting the script

 Prioritize relational leadership over rigid process

 Gen Z isn’t asking you to be perfect.
 They’re asking you to be real.
-They want to belong—not perform.
+They want to belong, not perform.
 They want meaning, not just benefits.
 They want to be led by humans, not slogans.
 They still believe in work.
-But they believe it can be more than survival.
+But they think it can be more than survival.
 More than performance.
 They believe it can be real.
 They’re not rejecting work.
 They’re rewriting the script.
 And for those willing to listen, it’s a script worth reading.

 Q&A